sveetch/flechette-insolente/README.rst

 * Once runned we dialog with compiler using the proctocol through STDIN commands and it will answer throught STDOUT, this is the only way to reach and instruct all compiler feature;
+* Since dialog with protocol is normalized using `Protocol buffers <https://protobuf.dev/getting-started/pythontutorial/>`_, that is especially using a ``*.proto`` file to descript communication packets;

 Plan
 ****